CMSgov/beneficiary-fhir-data/apps/bfd-model-idr/README.md

 python augment_sample_resources.py {your_sample_file}.json
 ```

+> [!NOTE]
-*Note: The uv run compile_resources.py command mentioned above also executes this script.
-You can inspect the output at out/temporary-sample.json and the compiled resource.*
+> The `uv run compile_resources.py` command mentioned above also executes this script.
+You can inspect the output at out/temporary-sample.json and the compiled resource.

 ## Data Dictionary